M64GitHub/flipper_base_app/README.md

  - run `./fbt APPSRC=m64_world` to build only

 ## neovim / lsp / clangd
-For clangd / neovim lsp configuration: create a compile_command.json: grep the lines containing 'm64_world' out of your ./build/f7-firmware-C/compile_commands.json, after you have built via fbt.
+Create a compile_command.json: grep the lines containing 'm64_world' out of your ./build/f7-firmware-C/compile_commands.json, after you have built via fbt.
 Then add the include
 ```
 -Itoolchain/x86_64-linux/arm-none-eabi/include